COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 If your dog has been previously registered with Waimakariri District Council you should receive a renewal notice by mid-June of each year.
 When you receive your renewal form you can:

 Remember that the registration period is very busy for Customer Services and there may be queues at the service centre.
 If you haven't received your renewal form by the end of June, please download a Dog registration application form and send the form and payment to the Council.

-You are welcome to pay your dog registration by internet banking.
-Just follow these simple steps:
+If you are paying your dog registration by internet banking please follow these simple steps: